-One of the most commonly forgotten rooms in terms of artwork, is the kitchen.
+One of the most commonly forgotten rooms in terms of artwork is the kitchen.
 The kitchen is often referred to as the "heart of the home" and in many cases, the most used room of the house.
 There is no question, art needs to be incorporated here.
 Countertops or spaces above cabinets are perfect homes for art.
-To keep the art in the details, lean towards smaller pieces that complement, not overwhelm the space.
+To keep the art in the details, lean toward smaller pieces that complement, not overwhelm, the space.
 We tend to go with funny or more social prints that make us smile, and make mornings easier!Continue to 3 of 6 below.

 03 of 06

 For the Bedroom

 The bedroom is a retreat, a place for relaxation and the artwork should reflect that.
 The best walls for art in the bedroom are directly over the bed or on the wall opposite the bed.
 Large scale pieces are best and should be hung at eye level.
 Look for abstract pieces with soothing colors or tones.
 If you are into photography, landscapes or desaturated photos work best.
 Keep the frames minimal--a gallery frame or canvases work great as well.
 Here, we want to focus on the art piece itself and not so much its vessel.Continue to 4 of 6 below.